The Best Overnight Oats with Greek Yogurt – This delicious and crazy simple breakfast will make harried mornings a thing of the past!

 What kind of oats do you use for overnight oats?

-I normally use rolled oats, but instant oats will work as well for this recipe.
+I normally use old-fashioned or rolled oats, but quick oats will work as well for this recipe.
 I would not use steel cut oats or Irish oats, as they are sometimes called.

 Do I have to let overnight oats set up all night?